 Artists Magazine: This Artist Tells the Stories of People of Color in Black and White

 Finley’s contemporary portraiture was submitted to Artists Magazine’s Annual Art Competition.
-The raw power of his stark, emotional art paints a light on racial discrimination in the U.S.
+The raw power of his stark, emotional art sheds light on racial discrimination in the U.S.

 From Conversations to Powerful Portraiture